Skip to content

 Apprenticeships

 Across our city region, we are working to radically improve the quality and scope of apprenticeships.
-We are rolling out gold standard and degree-level apprenticeships for young people to address skills shortages and launching a new Apprenticeship Portal in March 2019.
+We are rolling out gold standard and degree-level apprenticeships for young people to address skills shortages and launched the award-winning UCAS-style apprenticeship and training portal, BeMore, in 2019.

 The Apprentice Travelcard